Information

 What are the settings used for?

-Expense Tool 2.3
+Expense Tool 2.3 (legacy)

-Choose this option if both devices are running iOS 7 (or later).
-Availability of Bluetooth and/or Wi-Fi gets determined automatically.
 In order to use Bluetooth, Bluetooth has to be turned on on both devices.
 In order to use Wi-Fi, both devices need to be in the same Network.

-Expense Tool 2.0
+Expense Tool 2.0 (legacy)

 Choose this option if one (or both) devices are running iOS 6 (or previous).

-To successfully use the Data Exchange feature, both devices need to be configured to use the same data transfer method Online (Wi-Fi) and/or Nearby (Bluetooth).
-This choice of names are defined by Apple in the dialog which lets you choose the data transfer method.
+On legacy versions, both devices need to be configured to use the same data transfer method Online (Wi-Fi) and/or Nearby (Bluetooth).
+These choice names are defined by Apple in the dialog which lets you choose the data transfer method.
+If both options are enabled, you always have to choose between the two later.

 Please note the requirements described in the previous question.